adamyodinsky/networking-tables/README.md

 # Networking Tables

 Networking Tables is a smart event app that enhances networking.
 It efficiently shuffles seating arrangements, ensuring everyone meets with minimal table switches, fostering a dynamic and engaging experience.

-Copy code

-# Networking Tables

-Networking Tables is a smart event app designed to optimize social interactions at gatherings.
-It efficiently shuffles seating arrangements, ensuring everyone meets with minimal table switches, fostering a dynamic and engaging experience.

 ## Installation

 ### Python Version

-Navigate to the `nt-python` directory and install the dependencies using Poetry:

 ```bash
 make setup-python